 Marketing to TEMA

 Parties or vendors with services or goods they believe may be of interest to the agency or the emergency services community are encouraged to contact TEMA's Director of Agency Support at 615-741-1221.
 Since the majority of emergency response activities takes place at the local government level, however, TEMA typically will buy any needed equipment, supplies or services using state contract procedures.
 Emergency purchases during a declared emergency may be handled differently due to the need for speed of delivery.

 Many people often want to help following any significant disaster or emergency.
 Their first thoughts generally move toward donating materials or money to assist disaster victims.
 While donated items are often needed and appreciated, in many instances the logistics associated with organizing and distributing donated goods take away from the efficient handling of the disaster response itself.
 TEMA typically encourages non-government organizations to handle donations and the distribution of the donations to victims of the disaster.
 Businesses and other organizations wishing to donate goods during a major emergency or disaster may contact TEMA's Director of Agency Support at 615-741-1221.

 TEMA frequently receives inquiries from citizens willing to donate their time or services to a disaster or perhaps to a local emergency services organization.
 TEMA itself does not presently utilize volunteers.
-When the agency receives such an inquiry, the person is usually directed to the local emergency management agency serving their community or the Tennessee Volunteers Active In Disasters (TNVOAD) group.
+When the agency receives such an inquiry, the person is usually directed to the local emergency management agency serving their community or the Tennessee Voluntary Organizations Active in Disaster (TNVOAD) group.
 Local officials are in a much better position to know what is needed in their communities, and to know where to direct the person in order to achieve the greatest benefit to the community.